A popular metaphor to explain optimism is the concept of ”glass half full.”

 Assessments of optimism have stemmed from two main perspectives:

-- The expectancy perspective that has tests that focus on the expectations we have from ourselves and our future.
+- The expectancy perspective has tests that focus on the expectations we have from ourselves and our future.

 Let us have a look at some of the popular assessments of optimism that are widely used in mental health today.
 We will talk about both the perspectives of optimistic interventions to help you choose what is best for you.